-Snowshoeing is one of the most straightforward and easy activity at ski resorts.
-What started as a mode of transport many years ago has slowly evolved to a popular winter sport.
+Snowshoeing is one of the most straightforward and easy activities at ski resorts.
+What started as a mode of transport long, long ago has slowly evolved to a popular winter sport due to its versatility and ease of learning.
 People of all ages can be able to enjoy snowshoeing as the activity extends beyond the normal hiking activity.
-In fact, most people assume that snowshoeing is similar to hiking which is a wrong assumption.
-The learning curve of snowshoeing is much shorter compared to that of hiking and as the saying goes, if you can walk, you can snowshoe?
-When you are out snowshoeing, you require some common sporting gear such as footwear, heavy clothing and a pair of poles.
+When you are out snowshoeing, you require some common sporting gear such as footwear, heavy clothing, base layers, and a pair of poles — in many ways, the same gear that you likely packed for your skiing.
 Snowshoeing offers a great workout experience for people prefer aerobic exercise that goes a long way to assist you stay in shape throughout the winter period.
 There are no limitations as to how many trails you can snowshoe and everything depends with whether you want to go hard or easy on the entire activity.

-Cross country skiing is a type of outdoor activities where skiers use their own locomotion to move towards the snow-blanketed terrain as opposed to using ski lifts and other forms of ski transport up the mountains.
-Most ski resorts allow travelers to choose how they want to go up the mountain while skiing.
 Cross country skiing is one of the best cardio workouts you can get, especially in winter climates.
-However, this activity is also considered as a form of transport in some parts of the world.
-Today, cross-country skiing is almost similar to the traditional cross-country skiing that the sport evolved from.
-Ski resorts offer among other activities alpine skiing, ski jumping and telemark skiing.
-During the activity, skiers propel themselves either using the ski poles, striding forward from side to side of imply striding forward the classical way.
+However, this activity is still considered as a form of transport in some parts of the world.
+Today, cross-country skiing is similar to the traditional cross-country skiing that the sport evolved from, with more advanced gear, and the benefit of groomed trails.
+Ski resorts often offer Nordic skiing as one of the activities, complete with groomed trails, or in many cases a near resorts that specialize in cross country.
 Cross country skiing is a common sport in snow covered landscapes such as some parts of North America, Canada, Russia and some parts of Europe.

-Taking a gondola ride is a popular activity among children while at ski resorts.
+The gondolas that take skiers up the mountain are also a great way to simply take in the mountain views.
+Taking a gondola ride is a popular activity among children and non-skiers while at ski resorts.
 An important thing to remember is that you do not have to be a skier or snowboarder to take the gondola ride.
 You can simply enjoy the enclosed trip to and from the mountain peaks.
 Children, particularly those under 10 or so, often do not get to explore the upper reaches of the mountain, so a gondola ride can be a great way to see more territory.
 However, there is no point of bringing children along if they cannot enjoy some of the activities on offer.
 Taking a gondola ride will no doubt bring back a smile on your child’s face.